Kewarra Beach

 The level of general health in Kewarra Beach is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Kewarra Beach shows higher-than-average health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Kewarra Beach shows superior health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.

-Both younger and older age groups have low prevalence of common health conditions.
-Approximately 54% (~3,580 people) of the total population has private health cover.
-The most prevalent medical conditions are mental health issues (7.8%) and arthritis (7.7%), while 70.4% of residents report being completely free from medical ailments, compared to 67.6% in the rest of Queensland.
-The under-65 population exhibits better-than-average health outcomes.
-As of 2021, 19.7% (1,306 people) of residents are aged 65 and over.
-Health outcomes among seniors are above average, with national rankings generally aligning with those of the overall population.
+Both young and elderly cohorts exhibit low prevalence of common health conditions.
+Approximately 54% (~3,489 people) have private health cover, which is relatively high.
+The most prevalent medical conditions are mental health issues (7.8%) and arthritis (7.7%).
+About 70.4% claim to be free from medical ailments, compared to the Regional Qld average of 67.6%.
+Under-65 residents have better-than-average health outcomes.
+Around 20.3% (~1,311 people) are aged 65 and over.
+Senior health outcomes are above average, aligning with national rankings for the general population.

 Frequently Asked Questions - Health